 We've been eating a lot of the "other white meat" lately -- it's a lean meat, tasty, and the leftovers make really good sandwiches.
 Most of our visitors here this year have had to eat it a few times, too, and today was the second time for TT.
 I like the boneless rib end pork roast for this.
 (I totally ignore the instructions printed on the label.)

-I put the roast in a Pyrex dish with a cover.
+Pyrex dish with a cover.
 The pork roast is just a little smaller than the dish.
-I add enough broth to bring the liquid level about 2/3 of the way up the roast, and sprinkle it generously with seasoned pepper but no salt.
+I add enough broth to bring the liquid level about 2/3 of the way up the roast, and sprinkle it generously with seasoned pepper but

 I put the cover on the Pyrex dish, then I roast it at 300 degrees for about an hour per pound.
 Today I roasted a 2 pound roast for about 2 hours and 10 minutes.
 At the end of that time I used tongs to lift the roast out of the pan (using a fork lets the juices run out, something I want to avoid at this point.)
 I put it on a plate and wrap it in aluminum foil and let it "rest" for about 15 minutes.